Yordan Yovchev: Early life and gymnastics career

 He, Krasimir Dunev, and Ivan Ivankov moved to the United States after the 1996 Summer Olympics, staying in Detroit, Michigan as they wanted to compete professionally in the United States.
 During his career, he turned down proposals to change his sporting allegiance and compete for the United States.

 He coached and trained in Norman, Oklahoma, and Houston, Texas, before moving back to Bulgaria in 2007.
 He and his wife, Boriana, have a son, Yordan Jr.

 In 2009, he was elected president of the Bulgarian Gymnastics Federation.

 Yordan Yovchev qualified and participated in the 2012 Summer Olympics in London, which was his 6th appearance at the Olympic Games, a record at that time for a gymnast, along with Oksana Chusovitina who also made her 6th Olympic appearance in 2012 (she now holds the record alone, having competed in her 8th Olympics in 2021).
 He was also his country's flagbearer during the opening ceremony.
 Yovchev officially retired from the sport in February 2013.

+Awards and honors

 In 2016, he was inducted in the International Gymnastics Hall of Fame.